-The Best Foods That Help You Sleep
+The 5 Best Types of Foods for Sleep

-Omega 3 Fats EPA & DHA have been linked to several health benefits, including curbing anxiety, improving eye health, battling heart disease and fighting inflammation.
-Researchers from the University of Oxford have found that these fatty acids are associated with better sleep because they can help release melatonin.
+Omega 3 Fats EPA & DHA have been linked to several health benefits, including curbing anxiety, Omega 3 Fats EPA & DHA have been linked to several health benefits, including curbing anxiety, improving eye health, battling heart disease, and fighting inflammation.
+Researchers from the University of Oxford have also found that these fatty acids are associated with better sleep because they can help release melatonin.

 - Bone Broth

-- Sweet potatoes
+- Sweet Potatoes

 - Sunflower Seeds